-At the instant when the current is interrupted again by opening K, the magnetic field contains stored energy.
-While the field is in process of collapsing it tends to maintain through L a current in the same direction as that which has just been interrupted.
-This current the condenser will now discharge through L, driving through it a current in a direction opposite to that of the current originally provided by the battery, and building up anew the magnetic field, though now with its north and south poles interchanged.
-When the condenser is completely discharged, as indicated in Fig. 26, the current in the coil is at its greatest value, and the energy drawn out again from C is once more in the

-Fig. 23 : With the aid of this simple circuit the nature of high-frequency currents can be elucidated flows into the condenser C, which thereby form of a magnetic field round L. Just as before, the field now takes over the duty of driving the current in the same direction, until it has totally collapsed, thus transferring the energy once more to C in the form of a charge, but opposite in polarity to that shown in Fig. 25.
+Fig. 24: The circuit of Fig. 23 with the switch K closed.
+Note the magnetic field round L Fig. 25.
+The the condenser will now discharge through L, driving through it a current in a direction opposite to that of the current originally provided by the battery, and building up anew the magnetic field, though now with its north and south poles interchanged.
+When the condenser is completely discharged, as indicated in Fig. 26, the current in the coil is at its greatest value, and the energy drawn out again from C is once more in the is once more in the form of a magnetic field round L. Just as before, the field now takes over the duty of driving the current in the same direction, until it has totally collapsed, thus transferring the energy once more to C in the form of a charge, but opposite in polarity to that shown in Fig. 25.